EBZebra/docs/edge/source/guide/configreference.md

 ## FileLocations
 ### RegExFile
 **Applies only to Windows Mobile/CE**.
-Defines the location of the XML file that contains the conversions to be used for backward compatibility with EMML 1.0.
+Defines the location of RegEx.xml, the file that contains the conversions to be used for backward compatibility with EMML 1.0.
+Case sensitive. **Changing this file or its location is not recommended, as such changes might prevent an app from launching**.

 **Possible Values**

 * Fully qualified path to file defining the regular expressions

-> Note: The operating systems of some devices have case sensitive file systems.
-Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.

 #### Example
 	:::xml